Six automated software testing services to boost your QA strategy

 • User base.
 Is your testing team using devs who are more interested in being able to engage with application programming interfaces (API)?
 Technical testers who are already experts?
 Third-party testers focused on functionality?
 Find the right product for the right end-users.

 • Pricing.
-While there are open source options with their communities online, you need to consider what you’ll be saving on licensing fees and how much it will cost to employ a dedicated person to maintain this software.
-As a rule of thumb for most sized companies, going with a software testing partner is substantially more valuable than employing additional staff.
+While there are open-source options with their communities online, you need to consider what you’ll be saving on licensing fees and how much it will cost to employ a dedicated person to maintain this software.
+As a rule of thumb, for companies, going with a software testing partner is substantially more valuable than employing additional staff.
 When selecting a commercial option, you will need to review all the features included with automated testing tools and ensure that your package consists of the ones you need.

 • Integration compatibility.
 If your product or service is online, it must be compatible with in-house platforms, client platforms, etc., especially if you plan to fuse manual and automated strategies.